javaflavor/hotrod-client-utils/README.md

 ## ParallelRemoteCache

 In general, JDG server will get best performace with lots of concurrent accesses, usually hundreds of dedicated client threads.
-You can use asynchronous version of RemoteCache operations like putAsync() for put(), this will generate multi-threaded access to JDG server.
-But if the input rate is faster than the processing capacity of JDG server, the thread pool and the queue of client-side executor will easily overflow and cause java.util.concurrent.RejectedExecutionException or java.net.ConnectException: Connection refused.
+You can use asynchronous version of RemoteCache operations like putAsync() for put(), this will generate multi-threaded access to the JDG server.
+But if the input rate is faster than the processing capacity of the JDG server, the thread pool and the queue of client-side executor will easily overflow and cause java.util.concurrent.RejectedExecutionException or java.net.ConnectException: Connection refused.

 ParallelRemoteCache will provide the following features:

-* Input throttling around the pool size of asynchronous executor.
+* Automatic input throttling around the pool size of asynchronous executor.
 This will avoid java.util.concurrent.RejectedExecutionException thrown.
 * Registering completion handler and completion condition.
-If the completion condition is satisfied, automatically fired an arbitrary logic represented by lambda expression.
+If the completion condition is satisfied, automatically execute an arbitrary logic represented by lambda expression.

 ParallelRemoteCache is initialized as follows: